Student Assistance Program

 Clarion Area Jr. Sr. High School at 814-226-8112

-Fill out the form to the right.
+Fill out the form above.
 When you are finished, simply click the submit button at the end of the form and it will automatically be sent to a SAP team member.
 The form will be reviewed by a SAP team member who will initiate the appropriate response based on school policy.